hardik2004gupta/ConversoAI/README.md

-# ⚡ LightningChat
+# 💬 ConversoAI

-**LightningChat ⚡** is an ultra-fast AI chatbot powered by Groq LLMs, built using Streamlit and LangChain.\
+**ConversoAI** is an ultra-fast AI chatbot powered by Groq LLMs, built using Streamlit and LangChain.\
 It delivers real-time conversational responses with a clean ChatGPT-style interface.